Breaking Parameter Degeneracies in a Magnetically Charged Black Hole Embedded in a Hernquist Dark-Matter Halo: A Multi-Observable Analysis: Conclusions

 \section{Conclusions}

-In this work we have investigated a magnetically charged black hole in nonlinear electrodynamics embedded in a Hernquist dark-matter halo, using the exact static and spherically symmetric solution of Ref.~\cite{Jha2025NED}.
-Our analysis combined four complementary strong-gravity and high-energy diagnostics: quasinormal modes, black-hole shadow observables, weak gravitational deflection, and neutrino--antineutrino annihilation.
-The common physical mechanism behind all these sectors is the competition between an intrinsic, compact magnetic deformation and an extended environmental mass distribution.
-The magnetic NED contribution raises the lapse function relative to the Schwarzschild case, whereas the Hernquist halo lowers the lapse locally and also contributes to the mass measured by a distant observer.
+We study the magnetically charged black hole in nonlinear electrodynamics, in a Hernquist dark-matter halo.
+We use the exact static spherically symmetric solution reported in Ref.~\cite{Jha2025NED}.
+In our study we consider four complementary diagnostics, namely quasinormal modes, black-hole shadow, weak gravitational deflection and neutrino-antineutrino annihilation.
+The dominant physical mechanism in all four sectors is the competition of the compact magnetic deformation that increases the lapse function with respect to Schwarzschild and the extended Hernquist halo that decreases the lapse function locally but also contributes to the asymptotic mass measured by distant observers.

-For scalar, electromagnetic, and axial gravitational perturbations, we reduced the field equations to Schr\"odinger-type master equations and computed the corresponding QNM frequencies by using a high-order WKB expansion supplemented by Pad\'e resummation.
-After checking the Schwarzschild limit, we found that the magnetic charge increases the real part of the QNM frequency and slightly enhances the damping rate.
-For small charge, the fractional correction follows the expected quadratic dependence on the magnetic charge, in agreement with the structure of the NED term in the lapse function.
-By contrast, at fixed magnetic charge, the Hernquist halo tends to lower the oscillation frequency.
-For representative parameter choices, the halo-induced decrease can partially or almost completely compensate the magnetic enhancement, producing spectra that are close to the Schwarzschild values at the level of a single mode.

-This compensation should not be interpreted as a true degeneracy of the full perturbative response.
-In the complex-frequency plane, variations of the magnetic charge and of the halo parameters displace the modes along different directions, and this pattern persists across different spins, multipoles, and low overtones.
-Therefore, a single ringdown frequency may not be sufficient to disentangle the magnetic and environmental sectors, but multimode spectroscopy can in principle separate the intrinsic NED charge from the dark-matter halo contribution.
-This observation is relevant for future black-hole spectroscopy with LISA~\cite{Amaro2017} and next-generation ground-based detectors such as the Einstein Telescope and Cosmic Explorer.

-The shadow analysis provides an independent strong-field test of the same geometry.
-Using the perturbative shadow framework for static spherically symmetric spacetimes and the gravitational black-hole shadow spectroscopy method \cite{Pantig:2025deu}, we expanded the shadow radius around an asymptotically renormalized Schwarzschild reference geometry.
-This distinction is essential because the large-distance expansion of the metric shows that the mass measured at infinity is the asymptotic mass, not merely the bare black-hole mass.
-At fixed bare mass, the halo can increase the shadow size through its contribution to the total gravitational mass.
-However, at fixed asymptotic mass, the residual NED and Hernquist corrections both reduce the shadow radius at first order relative to a Schwarzschild black hole with the same asymptotic mass.
-Thus, the shadow separates a trivial mass-renormalization effect from genuine short-range optical deformations near the photon sphere.